-Students majoring in Asian Studies are required to complete 48 credits of courses from the interdisciplinary offerings listed below.
+Students majoring in Asian Studies are required to complete 48 credits of courses from the interdisciplinary offerings listed under courses.
 ASIA 200, to be taken in the spring of the sophomore year, exposes students to a broad understanding of Asian Studies and is the gateway to the major.
 ASIA 399, taken in the senior year, is the capstone experience in which students work with Asian Studies faculty mentors to develop and complete a project that culminates in a research paper and public presentation.
 Students majoring in Asian Studies are required to study an Asian language through the intermediate (CHIN 212 or JAPN 212) level; additional English-language courses to complete the major should be selected based on the student's specific interest, and in consultation with a faculty advisor.
 While many Asian Studies courses are centered on the humanities, students are expected to take at least 8 credits from the social sciences or the arts.
-Typically, the seminar from the CSB/SJU study abroad programs in China, Japan, and India will count for the Experiential Learning requirement of the major; one other course may count towards the electives for the major.
+Typically, the seminar from the CSB/SJU study abroad programs in China and Japan will count for the Experiential Learning requirement of the major; one other course may count towards the electives for the major.
 No more than 4 credits from non-CSB/SJU study abroad experiences will apply toward the Asian Studies major without prior approval of the Director of Asian Studies

 Students will pursue a three-course concentration that is thematic, geographic, or chronological ( e.g. "women in Asia," "India," or "nineteenth-century Asia") and which is explained in the student focus statement developed in the ASIA 200 course and in consultation with the student's Asian Studies faculty advisor.

-Asian Studies students must complete their Common Curriculum Experiential Learning requirement through an Asia- or Asian America-related experience which includes but is not necessarily limited to CSB/SJU-approved semester study abroad, internship, teaching, and service learning activities related to the student's chosen concentration.
+Asian Studies students must complete their Common Curriculum/Integrations Curriculum Experiential Learning requirement through an Asia- or Asian America-related experience which includes but is not necessarily limited to CSB/SJU-approved semester study abroad, internship, teaching, and service learning activities related to the student's chosen concentration.

 Minor in Asian Studies (20 credits)